Stewart and Pat Kwoh

 Ashley Chu

 Ashley Chu (she/her) was born and raised in San Francisco by immigrant parents from Hong Kong and Macau.
-She taught preschool and kindergarten for 10 years in Washington, DC.
-She recently relocated back to San Francisco where she teaches 1st grade English at a Mandarin immersion school.
-She earned her B.A. in Communication Studies from UCLA and Ed.M. in Education Policy from Harvard Graduate School of Education.
+She taught preschool through first grade for twelve years in Washington, DC and San Francisco.
+She earned her B.A. in Communication Studies from UCLA, and Ed.M. in Education Policy from Harvard Graduate School of Education.

 Ashley's professional passions include equity and diversity in children's literature and teaching foundational literacy skills.
 She loves spending time with her two kids, being outdoors, reading, and baking.